systemmonkey42/sshportal/README.md

 docker logs -f sshportal
 ```

-### Quick start
 </details>

 ---

 ### Quick start

-Get the invite token in stdout or `/var/log/sshportal/audit/audit.log` if installed from a package manager :
+1) Get the invite token in stdout or `/var/log/sshportal/audit/audit.log` if installed from a package manager :

 ```bash
 2023/09/01 15:03:18 info: system migrated